DFE-Digital/sts-plan-technology-for-your-school/coding-style/TOOLING.md

-# Linting & Formatting
+# Tools

-## Requirements

-### Prettier and pre-commit-config

-python -m pip install pre-commit pre-commit install

-### Formatters

-Add the following markdown extension for VSCode

-- DavidAnson.vscode-markdownlint

-## This directory

-This directory contains tooling to:

-- inventory languages and file types in the repository
-- support decisions about linters/formatters
+This directory contains tooling to inventory languages and file types in the repository in order to support decisions about linters/formatters.
-- eventually enforce formatting consistency pre-commit and in CI

 These outputs can be used to get an overview of what languages we're using and therefore the amount of configuration needed in the formatting configs.

-### Scripts
+## Scripts

 All scripts are designed to be run from anywhere inside the repo.

-#### Inventory (tracked files)
+### Inventory (tracked files)

 This script writes the tracked files list to: